 Chapter 6: Sleepwalkers

-There was no rhyme or reason in the randomness.
-No beautiful melody, no concordant rhythm.
-It was what I would have seen on the sheet music if all my compositions had been thrown haphazardly into a blender and pulverized into a billion fragments.
-I would be dead before I pieced any of this disorder back together.
+There was no rhyme or reason in this randomness.
+No beautiful melody.
+No concordant rhythm.
+Just an irrational number defying categorization or explanation.
+Suppose the sheet music to all my compositions had been thrown haphazardly into a blender and pulverized into a billion fragments.
+I would be dead before I even sorted out the pieces, much less restore them.

 Every single note I had written since then now felt like just one of those tiny fragments.

 I concluded that I had gone out of my mind completely – or vice versa.
 That there was nothing left here for me in this world.
 No sense in life anymore.
 Perhaps my ascension to a post-mortal dimension was now inevitable.
 Like a crew of astronauts abandoning the savaged garden of a dying planet to search the skies.
 In an instant, I had been stripped of not only everything I was working towards, but everything I had already done.
 Why did I create so much, only to lose it in vain pursuit of perfection?

 Do duh duuuuh… emanated an ominous tritone guitar line.
 My worst enemy, insecurity, stalked me into the dreamworld, tracing my every move and preparing to leap out and strike.
 And I had nowhere left to hide.
 I rushed desperately around the discordant room with what probably would have been clenched fists.
 I wanted to destroy anything and everything, as if ending it now would make me feel better.
 But nothing happened.
 The hungry flames of existential angst consumed me until my fragile mental state could no longer endure such torture.
 And so, it gravitated to the only other place left.

 I dreaded opening my eyes even more than I would have before, if I had known what I would wake up to.
 But I could not control my eyelids.
 They painfully creaked open like a rusted jack-in-the-box wound up for days.
 Then erupted.